Quick Overview

 Conclusion

 ACE is not just a US customs portal - it is now the gateway to recovering money you may have lost to IEEPA tariffs.
-With the CAPE system expected to go live by mid-April 2026, there is very little time left to get set up.
-Indian exporters who act now - and ensure their US importers have ACE accounts and ACH authorisation ready - are the ones who will get refunds.
-Everyone else will miss the window.
+With the CAPE system active since April 20, 2026, IEEPA refund processing has already begun through the ACE portal.
+Exporters who ensure their US importers have an active ACE account with ACH refund authorisation will receive refunds faster, while delays in setup may lead to missed or delayed refunds.

 FAQs